Manuel Margot Player Props: Rays vs. Royals

 Royals Pitching Rankings

-- The Royals have a 5.10 team ERA that ranks 28th among all league pitching staffs.
+- The Royals have a 5.19 team ERA that ranks 28th across all MLB pitching staffs.

-- Royals pitchers combine to surrender 88 total home runs at a rate of 1.2 per game (to rank 20th in the league).
+- The Royals rank 19th in baseball in home runs allowed (89 total, 1.2 per game).

-- Greinke (1-7) gets the starting nod for the Royals in his 16th start of the season.
-He's put together a 4.34 ERA in 76 2/3 innings pitched, with 58 strikeouts.

-- His most recent appearance was on Sunday against the Los Angeles Angels, when the right-hander went five innings, surrendering four earned runs while allowing eight hits.
+- In his most recent outing on Monday against the Detroit Tigers, the righty tossed six innings, giving up three earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.